mgrider/mgrider/README.md

 ### Hexagon Grid Generator

-I built app called [Hexagon Grid Generator](https://github.com/mgrider/skhexgrid) initially as an example project for the excellent open source hexagon-drawing library, [hex-grid](https://github.com/fananek/hex-grid).
+I built an app called [Hexagon Grid Generator](https://github.com/mgrider/skhexgrid) initially as an example project for the excellent open source hexagon-drawing library, [hex-grid](https://github.com/fananek/hex-grid).
 It's built with SwiftUI and SpriteKit, runs on iOS, iPadOS, and macOS, and makes it easy to draw hexagonal grids.
 You can read more about it in my blog post, [Introducing the Hexagon Grid Generator](http://chesstris.com/2023/07/09/introducing-the-hexagon-grid-generator/).

 ## 💬 Contact me